loonyT/Develop-a-Quiz-App-with-Javascript---Object-Oriented-Programming/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project :  Develop a Quiz App with Javascript Object-Oriented-Programming
-practicing basic OOP in javascript

-Implementation of the MVC pattern by doing a small quizz app which is here not functional.
+Implementation of the MVC pattern by doing a small quizz app which is here not functional because there are some mistakes in "app.js" that i am not able to solve for the time being.

 ### Built With
 * javascript